KxSystems/docs/docs/ref/raze.md

 ---
+title: raze
+description: raze is a q keyword that returns the items of a list joined, collapsing one level of nesting.
+author: Stephen Taylor
 keywords: items, join, kdb+, list, q
 ---
 # `raze`

 _Return the items of `x` joined, collapsing one level of nesting_